 Perhaps you fall into this category.
 On the outside, it looks like you have everything.
 You know that.
 And you feel like you should be happy and grateful.
 However, what nobody knows is how much you second guess yourself.
 People don’t see how stressed out you get the night before you have to talk in front of people, how you practice what you’ll say at least a thousand times before your say it or just how emotionally draining things are for you.
 You hide it so well that all most people see is your success.
 If you could only find a way to still do the things that matter most to you but to feel less anxious and more confident you know life would be easier.
 In fact, lately, you’ve been thinking that things simply cannot continue the way you’ve been going.
 You have to find some sort of relief.

-Beginning CBT Therapy in Scotch Plains, NJ
+Beginning CBT Therapy in Branchburg and Scotch Plains, NJ

 At Brave Minds, we take a whole-person approach to depression and anxiety treatment.
 Your therapist will meet with you and complete an assessment where we ask a million questions about your past and current experiences with stress, anxiety, and lifestyle.
 This is how your therapist gets to know you and come up with a plan to help you.